 As a graduate of history, your training opens various career paths, including heritage management and museum curation and exhibition, among many others.
 Some history majors pursue graduate studies in history and other fields, such as law, public administration, and political science or certification to teach history or social studies in high schools.

-Jobs and Salaries You Can Get With a History Degree
+Jobs You Can Get With A History Degree

 So who employs historians?
-You may be surprised to find that U.S. federal agencies are at the top of the list:
+U.S. federal agencies are at the top of the list:

 - Department of the Interior